kwaledesign/Coding-Standards/README.md

 another submodule or module.
 Submodule components makeup a module.

 #### Component Modifiers
-Use a multi-class pattern <a name="Works Cited">[3]</a> for compoenent modifiers in order to reduce the number of classes for a component when variations are scaled, to allow for easier contectual based adjustments when necessary, and to help simplify class and variable names.
+Use a multi-class pattern <a name="works-cited">[3]</a> for compoenent modifiers in order to reduce the number of classes for a component when variations are scaled, to allow for easier contectual based adjustments when necessary, and to help simplify class and variable names.
 For example, state styles are extended via their own class, rather than attaching a state-suffix to an existing module class.